 Now the kicker: no trial is perfect.
 There are always flaws that a suitably tooled evidence appraiser can find.
 The two trials that stoked this fire – FIMPACT and CSAW – are no exception.
 I and others have picked them apart and found plenty to object to.
 To coin myself an eponymous law: Blunt’s Law states: ‘If you look hard enough, you’ll always find reasons to doubt the quality of a study’.
 (Aside: This has all the qualities of a good eponymous law – it sounds pretty plausible but is basically impossible to check).
 The issues with the two trials are completely unsurprising and totally consistent with subacromial decompression turning out to be the culprit all along.
 But Duhem’s Thesis coupled with the “fact” that we can pretty much always find decent reasons to reject some of our auxiliary assumptions in the case of clinical trials leaves us in a bind.
 We need a way to figure out whether negative results are telling against the treatment under study or against the quality of the trial, and preferably a more scientific way than seeing who wins in a Twitter shouting match.

 To shortcut around half a century of philosophy of science, we’re not going to get a convenient method to deal with this.
 The best we can hope for, keeping the same model of progress and evidence, is to produce further studies which don’t have the same problems as the others (but have some new ones of their own) to try to reduce the credibility of those who doubt the result.
-Replication might help resolve a stalemate, but won’t eliminate it.
+Replication might help resolve a stalemate by attrition, but won’t eliminate it.